pavelkomarov/spectral-derivatives/README.md

 >>> yth_n = np.sin(th_n) # must be periodic on the domain [0, 2pi)
 >>> dyth_n = fourier_deriv(yth_n, 1)
 ```
-If you have a function that isn't on one of these prescribed domains, you'll have to [scale](https://www.khanacademy.org/math/algebra2/x2ec2f6f830c9fb89:transformations/x2ec2f6f830c9fb89:scale/v/scaling-functions-intro) and [shift](https://www.khanacademy.org/math/algebra2/x2ec2f6f830c9fb89:transformations/x2ec2f6f830c9fb89:shift/v/shifting-functions-intro) your function's dependent variable(s) to fit one of these domains, use the derivative function of your choice, then scale and shift back.
-Tricky, but straightforward.
-If we're sampling the domain at $\vec{t}$, then we should be able to convert with:
+Note the `deriv` functions are agnostic to where the `y` data comes from, but for accurate results you'll need to use equispaced samples on an open periodic interval for `fourier` and cosine-spaced points for `chebyshev`.
+Specifically, if you want to sample at $\vec{t}$, then you can convert from one of the prescribed domains with:

 $$[0, 2\pi) \rightarrow [0, M) \cdot (\underbrace{t_1 - t_0}_{\delta t}) + t_0$$
 $$[1, -1] \rightarrow \cos(\frac{\pi [0, N]}{N}) \cdot \frac{t_N - t_0}{2} + \frac{t_N + t_0}{2}$$

-For further usage examples, see the Jupyter notebooks in the notebooks folder: [Chebyshev](https://github.com/pavelkomarov/spectral-derivatives/blob/main/notebooks/chebyshev.ipynb) and [Fourier](https://github.com/pavelkomarov/spectral-derivatives/blob/main/notebooks/fourier.ipynb)
+For further usage examples, see the Jupyter notebooks: [Chebyshev](https://github.com/pavelkomarov/spectral-derivatives/blob/main/notebooks/chebyshev.ipynb) and [Fourier](https://github.com/pavelkomarov/spectral-derivatives/blob/main/notebooks/fourier.ipynb)

 ## References